jordynoche/First-Homelab/Timeline.md

 I also took a liking to Debian's community.
 They detailed its simplicity and "it just works" basis.

-So, i flashed debian on my usb drive
+So, i flashed debian on my usb drive.

 ## May 17th 2025
 In reluctance to changing geers to the HP Stream, I tried installing Debian